awslabs/aws-well-architected-labs/content/Cost/300_Labs/300_Optimization_Data_Collection/3_Data_Collection_Cloud_Formation_Modules.md

 ---

 ### Add Data Collector Modules
 Now that you have deployed your main.yaml file and your additional roles you can now start adding modules.
 Below there are pre made modules you can add to your main file.
-Each set will have the resources and parameters you need along with additional
+Each set will have the resources and parameters you need along with policy requirements for the roles you made.

-1. Open your **main.yaml** file that you downloaded at the start and in the **Resource** section copy and paste a module from below.
+1. Open your **main.yaml** file that you downloaded at the start and in the **Resource** section copy and paste a module from the pre-made module section.

 2. In your Cost Account under CloudFormation select your **OptimizationDataCollectionStack**